 Suzie has been studying and teaching yoga for the past 15 years, and is a Certified Iyengar Yoga Teacher (CIYT).
-Suzie’s extensive experience is reflected in her classes and her ability to teach students how to move, strengthen, and structurally align their bodies no matter what their age, experience, or physical ability.
-She especially loves working with beginning students introducing them to the beauty and intelligence of the Iyengar method, and bringing students into greater mobility and health.
+Suzie's extensive experience is reflected in her classes and her ability to teach students how to move, strengthen, and structurally align their bodies no matter what their age, experience, or physical ability.
+She especially loves working with beginning students introducing them to the beauty and intelligence of the Iyengar method.
+Her mission is to bring students into greater mobility and better health.
 Opening River Valley Yoga in 2013, Suzie wanted RVYC to be a sanctuary for all people as well a center that reflects her commitment to study and learning.
 She is dedicated to cultivating a warm and loving environment where students of yoga can strive, better understand themselves, and increase health and vitality.

 Using the precision and creativity of the Iyengar method, keen observation skills, knowledge of the body, and her love of yoga philosophy, Suzie's teaching is infused with joy and enthusiasm.
 Suzie believes in and has experienced Iyengar yoga as a powerful method of healing, while also valuing the important role community can play in that healing.
 She strives to continue to build and give back to her community with specific community based programs, bringing yoga to as many people as possible.

 In addition to yoga, Suzie loves hiking with her dogs, horseback riding, traveling, especially to National Parks, exploring the array of festivals and music performances in Western MA, and spending time on the beach in her hometown on the Outer Cape.